Episode 3: “The Great Dime Chase!” 9/23/17

 We learn that swimming in Scrooge’s Money Bin isn’t just something anybody can do.
 It’s a skill Scrooge has developed by “building muscles and dexterity.”
 If Louie just dove in he’d crack his skull.

-Scrooge’s Board of Directors is comprised of Bradford Buzzard and a wake of vultures.
+Scrooge’s Board of Directors is comprised of Bradford Buzzard, Bentley Buzzard, and a third unamed vulture.
 In the Uncle Scrooge comic books, he meets with a similar group of natty vultures but they are handling the estate of a deceased McDuck relative.

 Like Gyro, Miss Quackfaster is a creation of Carl Barks and was Scrooge's secretary back in the comics.
 In original DuckTales, Scrooge's secretary was named Mrs. Featherby.